epage/epage.github.io/blog/dev/commits.md

 ```

 See also [How to manage your Git history: Tips for keeping your commits
-tidy][How to manage your Git history: Tips for keeping your commits tidy]
+tidy][How to manage your Git history: Tips for keeping your commits tidy] and
+[A tidy, linear Git history][A tidy, linear Git history]

 ### Fixing: Changing the most recent commit